Vivek-04022001/documentation/coredev/git.md

 Couldn't that pep8 fixes commit or small refactoring go straight into master branch?

 Or even if you send a pull request for it, chances are that it will be merged right away.
-As long as it is a cleanup commit, there's not much to argue with it.
+As long as it's a cleanup commit, there's not much to argue with it.

 The same goes with commits that improve or actually fix previous commits (within the same pull request).
 A series of commits like this: